sriramhere/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 #### Task 4 - Registering the Notifications Client ####

 When an application that is capable of receiving push notifications runs, it must first request a notification channel.
-After the application has successfully created a channel URI, it sends it to its cloud service, together with any app-specific metadata that should be associated with this URI.
+After the application has successfully created a channel URI, it sends it to its Web Site, together with any app-specific metadata that should be associated with this URI.

 In this task you will use the class library provided by the **Windows8.Notifications** package to request the channel and register your application with the service when it is launched and unregister it when it is suspended.

-1. Open **App.xaml.cs** from the **CustomerManager.Metro** project and add the following using directive.
+1. Open **App.xaml.cs** from the **CustomerManager.StyleUI** project and add the following using directive.

     ````C#
     using Windows8.Notifications;